Link Search Menu Expand Document

 nLabels: 3

 It is possible to download this dataset from the UCI Machine Learning Repository – Iris Data Set or here.
 In our case, it is located in the directory ../dataset.
-The parameter learner_type=Learning.CLASSIFICATION asks to achieve a classification task.
+The parameter problem_type='classification' specifies a classification task.
 The Iris Dataset contains four features (length and width of sepals and petals) of 50 samples of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 The goal of the classifier is to find the right outcome for an instance among three classes: setosa, virginica, versicolor.

 To create models, PyXAI implements methods to directly run an ML experimental protocol (with the train-test split technique).
 Several cross-validation methods (Learning.HOLD_OUT, Learning.K_FOLDS, Learning.LEAVE_ONE_GROUP_OUT) and models (Learning.DT, Learning.RF, Learning.BT) are available.

-In this example, we compute a Decision Tree (see the parameter output=Learning.DT).
+In this example, we compute a Decision Tree (see the parameter model_type=Learning.DT).

 --------- Evaluation Information ---------